PixelWeatherProject/pwos/README.md

 You could also implement your own driver, however the sensor must support temperature **and** humidity measuring at minimum.
 Your driver then must implement the [`EnvironmentSensor`](src/sysc/drivers/envsensor_trait.rs) trait.

+Using multiple environment sensors is **not** supported.
+The firmware will use the first sensor it finds (which is typically the one with the lowest I2C address).
+This also means that every I2C hardware must use a different address.

 ## Other hardware
 The project currently only supports the ESP32.
 There are no plans to support any other MCU.